OLLab-SYSU/FM4OR/README.md

 - Foundation models and intelligent decision-making: Progress, challenges, and perspectives, The Innovation 6(6): 100948, June 2, 2025.

+- Foundation agents as the paradigm shift for decision making, ICML 2024.

 - Advances and challenges in foundation agents: From brain-inspired intelligence to evolutionary, collaborative, and safe systems, 2025.